-Visualization of data stored within the MEP database is available in any moment to registered users through the MEP APP application.
-It offers the possibility to retrieve the best possible route based upon the user's needs considering his/her physical disease.
-The MEP APP, exactly as the MEP-Traces application, is very intuitive.
+Visualization of data stored in the MEP database is available in any moment to registered users through the MEP-APP application.
+It offers the possibility to retrieve the best possible route based on the user's needs taking into account his/her physical disease.
+The MEP-APP, exactly as the MEP-Traces application, is very intuitive.

-Figure 3.2 represents the MEP APP elements that the users encounter in the application.
-The app immediately localizes the position of the user over the map(Figure 3.2(c)).
-By using the search bar at the top of the application, the user can visualize information and notifications about the interested city's area.
+Figure 3.2 represents the MEP-APP elements that the users encounter in the application.
+The application immediately localizes the position of the user over the map(Figure 3.2(c)).
+By using the search bar at the top of the application, the user can visualize information and notifications about the interested city.

-Exchange of information between the two applications strictly relies on the presence of the back-end server.
-In addition to the knowledge discovery process, it is also responsible for the proper supply of information.
-The data flow behind MEP-Traces and MEP APP shows up in Figure 3.3.
-Green elements refers to the MEP-Traces data flow, while the orange ones represents the MEP APP flow.
-The backend server operates the information's exchange between the two applications offering the set of tools to make them work properly.
+The back-end server outperforms the exchange of information between the two applications: it receives, elaborate, and supplies data from/to many different sources.
+The data flow behind MEP-Traces and MEP-APP shows up in Figure 3.3.
+Green elements refer to the MEP-Traces data flow, while the orange ones represent the MEP-APP flow.
+The back-end server offers the set of tools which make the two mobile applications work properly.